 We haven’t tested this recipe (yet) with other nuts, but we have that on our list, so look out for some non-peanut varieties in the future.
 Aim to use dry-roasted and unsalted peanuts for this recipe.
 If you can only find salted peanuts, skip the salt called for in the recipe.
 Taste the dough at the end, and if needed, add extra salt at the end.
 For oats, we prefer quick oats, because they’ve been lightly cooked beforehand - and in theory, are a bit easier on digestion since this is a no-cook recipe.
 That said, if you prefer regular rolled oats, you can use those instead.
 And lastly, look for unsweetened shredded coconut.
 It’s usually offered right next to the sweetened coconut, so just make sure you read the label!

-Add quick oats, shredded coconut, peanut butter, peanuts, pitted dates, cinnamon and salt to a food processor.
-Pulse until the texture of coarse sand, with no large pieces of date visible.
+- Mix dry ingredients: To a food processor, add quick oats, coconut, peanut butter, peanuts, dates, cinnamon, and salt.
+Pulse until the texture of coarse sand (no large pieces of date should be visible).

 - Add wet ingredients: Add coconut oil and maple syrup to food processor.
 Pulse until mixture comes together in a ball.